AndrewIngram/django-staticfiles-precompilers/README.rst

 How it works
 ************

-When the ``static`` tag is rendered, we fetch the original file (assuming it exists) and see if its extension matches one of the keys in ``STATICFILES_PRECOMPILERS``.
-If it does we use the precompiler configuration to generate the compiled file and return the URL to that file instead of the original.
+When the ``static`` tag is rendered, we see if original file (assuming it exists) extension matches one of the keys in ``STATICFILES_PRECOMPILERS``.
+If it does we use the precompiler configuration to generate the compiled filename and return the URL to that file instead of the original.
+The custom staticfiles finder takes care of generating the file when it's required.